juangarcesco/Build-a-Kitty-Ipsum-Translator/review.md

 `grep --color 'meow' kitty_ipsum_1.txt`

-Colorea todas las palabras 'meow' en el testo
+Colorea todas las palabras 'meow' en el texto

 **57. That’s better.
 Add the flag to show all the line numbers with the command.**